python-pillow/Pillow/docs/reference/block_allocator.rst

 Historically there have been two image allocators in Pillow:
 ``ImagingAllocateBlock`` and ``ImagingAllocateArray``.
-The first works for images smaller than 16MB of data and allocates one large chank of memory of ``im->linesize * im->ysize`` bytes.
+The first works for images smaller than 16MB of data and allocates one large chunk of memory of ``im->linesize * im->ysize`` bytes.
 The second works for large images and make one allocation for each scan line of size ``im->linesize`` bytes.
 This makes for a very sharp transition